smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 [//]: URLs

 Current transformers (CTs) are one of the most important devices in a power system, yet it took me a few years in the industry to find a proper explanation of CT saturation and the meaning "knee point" of the excitation curve.
 The knee point is not the point of saturation — the point of saturation corresponds to a volt-time area since the flux is given by the integration of the voltage waveform.
-CTs often operate beyond this knee point for relaying applications due to asymmetrical fault currents, remanence flux, and design constraints.
+Although it is desired to operate in the linear region below the knee, where the excitation current is small compared to the current through the secondary burden, CTs often operate beyond this knee point for relaying applications due to asymmetrical fault currents, remanence flux, and design constraints.

 ## Contents
 {:.no_toc}